yuliulab/DARTING/README.md

 * python==3.8.19

 # Section 2: Usage
-## Preparation 01: Train VAE model in DARTING
+## Step 1: Train the VAE model in DARTING
-You can re-train model via following commands
+Using the following commands to train the model
 ```
 python run.py train \
 	--train_data ./data/guacamol_v1_train.smiles \